 “Uber and Lyft have both decided that it’s not worth throwing many more billions of dollars at this problem, and we’re better off to just focus on our core business,” he said.

-And it’s not entirely clear that phasing out drivers would make ride-sharing companies profitable, Abuelsamid said.
+And it’s not entirely clear that phasing out drivers would make ride-hailing companies profitable, Abuelsamid said.
 They would be trading labor costs for other expenses like buying, cleaning and maintaining fleets of cars, which are currently taken care of by drivers.

 We’re here to help you navigate this changed world and economy.